2796gaurav/mcpconn/docs/core-concepts.md

 ## The Multi-purpose Cooperative Protocol (MCP)

-At its heart, `mcpconn` is designed to simplify interactions with servers that use the **Multi-purpose Cooperative Protocol (MCP)**.
+At its heart, `mcpconn` is designed to simplify interactions with servers that use the **Model Context Protocol (MCP)**.
 MCP is a standardized protocol that creates a common ground for different AI models (like those from Anthropic or OpenAI) and the applications that use them.

 Think of it as a universal adapter for AI.
 Instead of writing custom code to handle the specific API of each AI provider, you can connect to an MCP-compliant server that handles those details for you.